BADDxmu/BawaCirc/doc/Ribo-seq/Yeast/README.md

-Backward_BSJ.fa: the 25nt sequences flanking the BSJ of circRNA corresponding to the backward ORFs spanning the BSJ (A total of 50nt).<br>
+- `Backward_BSJ.fa`: the 25nt sequences flanking the BSJ of circRNA corresponding to the backward ORFs spanning the BSJ (A total of 50nt)
-remove.fa: rRNAs and other unwanted contaminants (mRNAs, ncRNAs and circRNA forward ORFs).
-Then, place the sequences into the “remove.fa” file.<br>
+- `remove.fa`: rRNAs and other unwanted contaminants (mRNAs, ncRNAs and circRNA forward ORFs).
+Then, place the sequences into the “remove.fa” file (http://www.bio-add.org/BawaCirc/files/download/remove_Yeast.fa)